Environmental Remediation And Alternative Energy Systems (ERAAES)

-Aki Energy is the Consultant (basically, the designer) of the project, working for the First Nation and INAC.
+Aki Energy is the Consultant (basically, the designer) of the project, working for the First Nation, with funding from INAC.
 Boke Consulting was brought in by Aki as Project Lead, which means we assemble the team and drive the project through to completion.

 In November 2016, we went public with an Invitation to Tender on Merx, the public website where governments and other big organizations invite companies to submit bids.